viamrobotics/docs/docs/services/frame-system.md

 In this page, we will explain:

 * How to configure a robot's components to make use of the frame system
-* How the viam server builds the frame system from the configuration information
+* How `viam-server` builds the frame system from the configuration information
 * How to access and use reference frame information from the frame system service
 * How other component and service functions implicitly utilize the frame system